-The early years of marriage tend to receive a negative connotation in the minds of some people.
+The early years of marriage tend to receive a negative connotation.
 These years are often described as the “hardest” or “difficult”.
-As I have pondered this phenomenon and whether or not is has been true thus far in my life, I came to a few conclusions.
-Yes, the first year was hard but not in the ways one might expect.
+As I have pondered this phenomenon and whether or not it has been true thus far in my life, I came to a few conclusions.
+Yes, the first year was hard but not in the ways I expected.

-The last part that I would consider as hard was the stress I experienced in trying to manage school, things at home and then getting really sick and failing a course.
+The last part that I would consider as hard was the stress I experienced in trying to manage school, home and getting really sick while also failing a course.
 Prior to finding out I was pregnant, I had a lot of assignments due at school and I became very overwhelmed with how I would complete everything.
-Due to Michael not having a car for a few weeks I had missed a considerable amount of some classes and fell behind.
+Due to Michael not having a car for a few weeks I had missed a considerable amount of classes and fell behind.
 I ended up not having a group for a group project because my group forgot about me and I failed that course.
-At the same time, I was so sick I could hardly keep up with my homework.
+At the same time, I was so sick (from being in my first trimester) I could hardly keep up with my homework.
 As a result, I’m now taking three summer courses.
 I’m glad it’s now summer and things have settled down, but this past fall and spring were rough.

 James 1:2-4 Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance.Let perseverance finish its work so that you may be mature and complete, not lacking anything.

 In order to receive these gifts we sometimes have to go through difficult seasons.
 God doesn’t allow these things to happen because He’s punishing us or doesn’t love us as much as other times.
-Instead, He has a purpose for the events he allows.
-We have a choice to make whether that is to become bitter and turn away from God, which at times I wanted to do because it was easy and I was just tired.
-Or we can lean into God and His promises to be faithful to us, to care for us and to love us unconditionally.
+Instead, He has a purpose for the events He allows.
+We have a choice to make, whether to become bitter and turn away from God, (which at times I wanted to do because it was easy and I was just tired) or we can lean into God and His promises to be faithful to us, to care for us and to love us unconditionally.

 Zephaniah 3:17 The LORD your God is in your midst, a mighty one who will save; he will rejoice over you with gladness; he will quiet you by his love; he will exult over you with loud singing.